Patients think someone is watching out for them

 The second place I went out-of-town was The Boston University Medical Center where there was a Dr. Goldstein who had written a book about the parts of the body that on me were injured.
 I spent months trying to get an appointment.
 It finally became clear to me that I was being given the run-around.
 The surgeon I was asking to see did not want to see me.

-I got discouraged and gave up for a while.
+I got discouraged and gave up for two or three months.
 Everywhere I turned doors were slammed in my face one way or the other.
-But I finally tried again.
-The nurse recognized my name but could not remember why.
+I finally tried Boston again.
+The nurse recognized my name but enough time had passed for her not to remember why.
 She apologized for having lost track and scheduled an appointment.
-So by luck and forgetfulness I got the appointment.
+So by luck and forgetfulness I got the appointment that she previously had worked to prevent.

 911 occurred shortly after getting the appointment.
-The two planes that destroyed the World Trade Center (which was where I normally caught the shuttle to the airport when flying in and out of NYC) had flown out of Logan Airport in Boston.
-Two weeks after 911 friends looked at me like I was crazy to be flying into that airport at that time.
+The two planes that destroyed the World Trade Center (the World Trade Center was where I routinely caught the shuttle to the airport when I used to fly in and out of NYC on a regular basis) had flown out of Logan Airport in Boston.
+Two weeks after 911 friends looked at me like I was crazy to be flying into Logan airport at that moment.
 My thinking was that at that moment it might have been the safest airport in the country with how alert everyone there would be now.
 Still it was a little spooky in the airport there.

 I spent a night in a hotel.
 In the morning I went to Dr. Goldstein’s office.
 They told me to have a seat in the waiting room.
 He would be with me soon.
 I waited for hours.
 Finally a man stepped into the room, asked me if I was Joel Selmeier, then motioned for me to follow him.
 Was this Dr. Goldstein?